Burtoni Award: Biographies

 Roger Jones is professorial research fellow at the Institute of Sustainable Industries and Liveable Cities, Victoria University Australia.
 He was a lead author in the IPCC Third Assessment Report and coordinating lead author in the Fourth and Fifth Assessment Reports.
 The Burtoni was awarded in recognition of his innovations in research methods for assessing adaptation to climate change, particularly in the application of risk management to adaptation.

-Saleemul Huq is a senior fellow with the Institute for Environment and Development in London and Director of ICCCD (International Centre for Climate Change and Development in Dhaka, Bangladesh.
+Saleemul Huq was a senior fellow with the Institute for Environment and Development in London and Director of ICCCD (International Centre for Climate Change and Development in Dhaka, Bangladesh.
 He received the award for his work linking adaptation and development, his research on decision making and his efforts to build capacity.
 It was awarded during a three-day workshop on Community-based Adaptation to Climate Change in Dhaka.

 Coleen Vogel is a consultant who was professor of sustainability at the University of Witwatersrand, Johannesburg.
 She was lead author for the IPCC 4th assessment Report Working Group 2 Chapter on Africa, and she chaired the International Scientific Committee of the International Human Dimensions Programme on Climate Change.

 Karen O'Brien is professor in the Department of Sociology and Human Geography at the University of Oslo, Norway.
 She was lead author of the IPCC Fifth Assessment Report for Working Group II (Chapter 20: Climate-resilient pathways: adaptation, mitigation, and sustainable development).
 She was a coordinating lead author of the IPCC Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX) in Chapter 8 'Towards a Resilient and Sustainable Future'.
 She was chair of the Global Environmental Change and Human Security (GECHS) project of the IHDP from 2005-2010.

 Mark Pelling is professor of geography at King's College London.
 His research interests are in the institutions and social relationships that shape vulnerability and adaptation to natural disasters, including those associated with climate change, and in the ways in which conflicting values and practices of development inform resilience and transformation in the face of environmental change.
 He served as a coordinating author for the Intergovernmental Panel on Climate Change Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX) and its Fifth Assessment Report.
 He also sits on the Scientific Steering Committees for the IGBP-IHDP core project Land-Ocean Interactions in the Coastal Zone (LOICZ) and the ICSU core project Integrated Research on Disaster Risk (IRDR).